High protein dog foods are more regularly being pushed as the best nutrition in the ever-evolving and competitive world of dog food.

 Best High Protein Puppy Foods

-As was mentioned earlier in the article, puppies need a notably higher proportion of protein than their parents and there is a huge selection of puppy food products on the market that can meet this demand.
+As was mentioned earlier in the article, puppies need a notably higher proportion of protein than their parents, and there is a huge selection of puppy food products on the market that can meet this demand.
 Here are just a few of our top picks of high protein puppy food formulas.

 Farmina N&D Chicken & Pomegranate Puppy Recipes

-It is important to note that they have two puppy formulas within this specific range, one designed for mini and medium breed puppies and another designed for large breed puppies both of which we have listed above.
+It is important to note that they have two puppy formulas within this specific range, one designed for mini and medium-breed puppies and another designed for large-breed puppies, both of which we have listed above.

-The primary focus of the puppy formulas is on two core meat and fish ingredients: Chicken and Herring.
-Both of these ingredients are ideal for a puppies diet and provide a plentiful supply of protein and fat.
+The primary focus of the puppy formulas are on two core meat and fish ingredients: Chicken and Herring.
+Both of these ingredients are ideal for a puppy’s diet and provide a plentiful supply of protein and fat.

-While we don’t believe Potatoes are the ideal source of carbohydrates, the portion of them in these formulas is low enough that is not of significant concern.
+While we don’t believe Potatoes are the ideal source of carbohydrates, the portion of them in these formulas is low enough, which is not of significant concern.

-In addition, protein is unlikely to provide a significant portion of plant-based protein which ensures the vast majority of the protein present is from meat and fish sources.
+In addition, Potatoes are unlikely to provide a significant portion of plant-based protein, which ensures the vast majority of the protein present is from meat and fish sources.

-We mentioned Orijen earlier in this article and their Fit & Trim formula as well as their lower cost sister brand – Acana so it will come as no surprise that they feature in the puppy section of this article.
+We mentioned Orijen earlier in this article with their Fit & Trim formula as well as their lower cost sister brand – Acana, so it will come as no surprise that they feature in the puppy section of this article.

 Their Puppy formula is a perfect example of this as it contains over fifteen different meat and fish ingredients.
-These ingredients provide a proportion of protein and fat that is significantly above average and is extremely biologically available.
+These ingredients provide a proportion of protein and fat that is significantly above average and is extremely bioavailable.

-The fish ingredients help boost the levels of the Omega Fatty Acids which can provide a range of health benefits.
-The organ meats can provide high levels of vitamins and minerals that aren’t as abundant in traditional meat cuts.
+The fish ingredients help boost the levels of the Omega Fatty Acids, which can provide a range of health benefits.
+Organ meats can provide high levels of vitamins and minerals that aren’t as abundant in traditional meat cuts.

 Best High Protein Canned/Wet Dog Foods

 The brand was launched to cater to the consumers who demand higher-quality pet food at an affordable price.
 Crave is by far the most affordable dog food brand featured in this article and is sold at stores like Walmart and PetSmart.

 This organ meat provides beneficial Vitamins and Minerals that standard meat cuts lack.
 This combination of meat ingredients offers fantastic nutrition, extremely high in protein and fat.